 According to N.J.S.A.
 9:2-4, “The Legislature finds and declares that it is in the public policy of this State to assure minor children of frequent and continuing contact with both parents after the parents have separated or dissolved their marriage and that it is in the public interest to encourage parents to share the rights and responsibilities of child rearing in order to effect this policy.”
 In other words, the Courts are to promote and preserve the relationship between both parents and their children and encourage parents to continue do so once divorce proceedings end.

 While every family situation is unique, it is not uncommon for both parents to want to be involved in their children’s lives.
 The Mendham family law lawyers at Lyons & Associates, P.C., we can help you make sure that you stay involved in your children’s lives even after you’ve been divorced.
-Here, at Lyons, we place a premium on personalized attention for your personal matters.
 For a private consultation, contact us by e-mail or call our office at 908-575-9777.